Usernm0/SVG-Schemes/README.md

 # SVG-Schemes
-SVG Schemes of some processes maked with Draw.io
+SVG Schemes of some processes made with Draw.io